blukatdevelopment/UnchainedWorldsOld/basic_edition.md

 #### Making attacks
 Roll a 1d20, then add your Strength(for melee) or Dexterity(for ranged) modifier to the roll.
-If your attack hits, then you can roll 1d6 and ad the same modifier you used earlier.
+If that roll is higher than your target's armor class(AC), then it hits.
+The keeper keeps track of monster stats, and will tell you if your attack hits.
+If your attack hits, then you can roll 1d6 and add the same modifier you used earlier.

 ### Free object interactions